 November 5, 1996 –

 Coached by longtime Cambridge coach Elvira Saadi, Victoria Ashley Moors represented Canada at the 2012 Summer Olympics in London, the same Games in which middle-distance runner Nathan Brannen, also from Cambridge, represented Canada in the 1500 metres.

-Her younger sister Brooklyn, also coached by Saadi, competed at the 2017 World Championships in Montreal.
+Her younger sister Brooklyn, also coached by Saadi, would go on to compete at the 2017 World Championships in Montreal.

 Moors got her start under Saadi, herself a former Olympian who competed for russia at the 1976 Montreal Games, at an early age and in 2010 she competed at Elite Canada in Gatineau, Quebec.

 Saadi has a long and successful coaching history in Canada.
 She coached a few Canadian Olympians including Cambridge’s Yvonne Tousek and Crystal Gilmore.

 In May 2011 Moors won the all-around title at the Canadian Championships in Charlottetown, Prince Edward Island, with a score of 56.925.
 In event finals, she placed third on vault, scoring 13.625; first on uneven bars, scoring 13.925; and first on floor, scoring 15.425.

 At that time Moors left the Cambridge Kips gymnastics club — the club founded by Don and Benita Rope many years earlier — to follow her coach Saadi, who had begun the Dynamo Gymnastics club, which was also located in Cambridge.